lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 I started this post with this sentence:

-> Don't let talk of "Concrete vs. Abstract" in the industry misguide you into missing the point of abstraction.
+> Don't let talk of "Abstract vs. Concrete" in the industry misguide you into missing the point of abstraction.

 And I meant exactly that, and no more.